Intestinal epithelium: Structure

 The brush border on the apical surface of the epithelial cells is covered with glycocalyx, which is composed of oligosaccharides attached to membrane glycoproteins and glycolipids.

 Cell types

-Seven different cell types are produced by the stem cells that reside at the base of the crypts.
+Different cell types are produced by the stem cells that reside at the base of the crypts.
 Each type matures according to its specific differentiation program as it migrates up and out of the crypt.
-Many of the genes necessary for differentiation into the different epithelial cell types have been identified and characterized (see this table).
-The cell types produced are: enterocytes, Goblet cells, enteroendocrine cells, Paneth cells, microfold cells, cup cells and tuft cells.
+Many of the genes necessary for differentiation into the different epithelial cell types have been identified and characterized.

+The cell types produced are: enterocytes (small intestine) (known as colonocytes in colon), Goblet cells, enteroendocrine cells, Paneth cells, microfold cells, cup cells and tuft cells.
 Their functions are listed here: